dirigible-io/dirigible-io.github.io/docs-blogs/docs/2024/11/18/build-and-release.md

 This workflow allows to manually trigger a release and tag the Docker image with a specific version.

 ### Key Steps

-1.`Inputs`: Accepts a release version as input.
+1. `Inputs`: Accepts a release version as input.
 1. `Git Operations`: Creates a release branch and tags the repository.
 1. `GitHub Release`: Generates a GitHub release with metadata.